ironest/job-listings-with-filtering/README.md

 Users should be able to:

+- Filter job listings based on the categories selected
-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page
-- Adding/increasing dessert items to the cart
-- Removing/decreasing quantity of dessert items to the cart
-- Deleting stack of items from the cart
-- Submit an order

 ### Screenshot